Imagimm-CIML/Qupath_DBSCAN/README.md

 ### 10- To conclude, DBSCAN on Qupath is working perfectly and we find the same results as published with MinPoints =3 (and not MinPoints=4) if we consider the real number of neigbors without counting the central point itself.
 The border points are belonging to the cluster.
 You can try on this example the following parameters : MinPoints = 4 with distance=120um, you will find no cluster.
 With MinPoints = 4 and d=120um, you will find a cluster of 6 points (core = 2 points indicated with the red arrow and border points = 4 points):
 ![qupath_eps=120_MinPts=4](https://user-images.githubusercontent.com/41480459/221825032-60816e23-f0d1-4fc9-bcfc-f047fcaae450.jpg)

+### 11- To go further : to apply DBSCAN on multiple annotatiosn, load the roi.zip (with name of annoated region) on Qupath and apply the groovy script "DBSCAN_loopRegion.groovy"